CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 **Summing the flux for all pixels, then normalizing each such that they sum to one, yields a discrete probability distribution over the pixels where the probability one is chosen is proportional to its flux.**

 The question is now how to efficiently get samples from this discrete distribution.
 To do so, we recommend treating the distribution as a single vector representing the whole image (row-major).
-In this form, it is easy to compute its CDF: the CDF for each pixel is the sum of the PDFs of all pixels before it.
+In this form, it is easy to compute its CDF: the CDF for each pixel is the sum of the PDFs of all pixels before (and including) it.
 Once you have a CDF, you can use inversion sampling to pick out a particular index and convert it to a pixel and a 3D direction.

 The bulk of the importance sampling algorithm will be found as `Samplers::Sphere::Image` in `src/pathtracer/samplers.cpp`.
 You will need to implement the constructor, the inversion sampling function, and the PDF function, which returns the value of your PDF at a particular direction.